Ninos97/ninous.dev/content/posts/Case-Study.md

   They Eliminate the risks of data leakage but they are not standards-compliant and can break service discovery (mDNS), Kerberos authentication, and TLS certificate issuance in certain environments.

 - **Audit internal telemetry regularly to detect leaks of internal FQDNs.**
-  Use MDE (Microsoft Defender for Endpoint), Microsoft Sentinel, DNS logs, or proxy telemetry to spot internal names exposed in external traffic, beaconing, or cloud access.
+  Use MDE, Microsoft Sentinel, DNS logs, or any other relevant telemetry to spot internal names exposed in external traffic, beaconing, or cloud access.

 ---